Skip to content

 Short answers, pulled from the story.

-The journal covers history, literature, culture, fine arts, cinema, society, and politics within the Russian Federation and former Soviet Union.
-It also explores gender, sexuality, theatre, geography, military history, and material culture across Eastern Europe and Central Asia.
+The Russian Review covers the history, literature, culture, fine arts, cinema, society, and politics of Russia, the former Soviet Union, and the former Russian Empire.
+Its themes include gender, sexuality, theatre, geography, political history, military history, and material culture.